bioimagesuiteweb/bisweb/docs/README.md

 The regression tests should function by this point.
 These should be executed to test proper integration of the WebAssembly code.
 To do so, type:

+    cd bisweb/test
     mocha test

 This will take a few minutes to finish.
-The results will be stored in ``.js`` files under ``tests``.
-If not all tests are reported as successful, there may be a problem with the WebAssembly code.

 At this point the JS-development directory should be fully functional.

 ---